mk0711/Gottacatchemall/README.md

 ### Non-technical Description of the project
 We want to create a platform in which people can play a Pokémon battle with friends or players who match their rankings.
 Main features of this game are the following: <br>
 * Players can play with friends or random players of similar ranking.
-* Players can catch a pokemon by winning in a battle, allowing them to feel a sense of ownership.
+* Players can catch a Pokemon by winning in a battle, allowing them to feel a sense of ownership.
-* Players can earn money by winning in a battle, which allows them to buy pokeballs to store a pokemon they catch.
+* Players can earn money by winning in a battle, which allows them to buy pokeballs to store a Pokemon they catch.
-* Players can choose which pokemon to play with and which moves to use.
+* Players can choose which Pokemon to play with and which moves to use.
-* Players can hover over each pokemon and see their types, moves, accuracy, and statistics.
+* Players can hover over each Pokemon and see their types, moves, accuracy, and statistics.

 *We think developing game logic and generating battles would be the most challenging part*

+The target audience of our application is anyone who enjoys gaming or anyone who misses hanging out with their friends.
+Additionally, there is a frustration regarding currently existing Pokemon games that prevent users from storing Pokemon that they caught by winning in a battle.
+With our application, players can store Pokemon that they caught and view their information in Pokedex.

 We want to create this application because we want to help those around us stay connected and entertained.
 Due to the time being, there is uncertainty and anxiety which makes some of us deal with immense amounts of stress.
 Social distancing prevents us from interacting with others and spending time with friends and family that we used to.
 This can take a huge toll on people’s mental health by creating a sense of isolation.
 For this reason, we want to build a pokemon game that everyone knows and enjoys and may remind people of good old days.

 ### Technical Description
 ![data flow chart](./img/flowchart2.png)